veit/python-basics-tutorial/docs/types/numbers.rst

 constants, are not built into Python, but are provided in a standard module called :doc:`math <python3:library/math>`.
 Modules will be explained in more detail later.
-For now, suffice it to say that you need to make the maths functions available in this section by importing everything from ``math``:
+For now, suffice it to say that you need to make the maths functions available in this section by importing ``math``:

 .. code-block:: python

-    from math import *
+    import math

 Built-in functions are always available and are called using standard function call syntax.
 In the following code, ``round`` is called with a float as the